urbit/urbit.org-reloaded/content/using/install.md

 ### Step 3: Run the boot command

-Type `cd` in your terminal to return to your home directory.
-If you want to store your ship somewhere besides your home directory, change the terminal's working directory to the desired directory.
+If you are not already within the directory you installed above, enter it by running `cd urbit-v0.10.4-darwin` (for Mac) or `cd urbit-v0.10.4-linux64` (for Linux) from where you ran the install commands.
+It contains your Urbit binary, and your ship will be installed here as well.

-Run the command below, except with `sampel-palnet` replaced by the name of your Urbit identity, and `path/to/my-planet.key` replaced with the path to your keyfile:
+Once you're inside, run the command below, except with `sampel-palnet` replaced by the name of your Urbit identity, and `path/to/my-planet.key` replaced with the path to your keyfile:

 ```sh